coderdale/nginx/README.md

-# nginx
+# nginx-certbot-docker
-Coderdale.com's suggested configuration for nginx, running in docker-compose, with Let's Encrypt SSL
+Docker image for NGINX configured with SSL through Let's Encrypt CA and Certbot